Clinically Healthy Dogs

 Dogs with BLADDER CANCER

 The Small Animal Internal Medicine and Oncology Services are recruiting patients with bladder tumors.
-They are interested in whether certain gene defects, in addition to exposure to certain environmental chemicals, contribute to the risk of bladder cancer in dogs.
+They are interested in whether exposure to certain environmental chemicals contributes to the risk of bladder cancer in dogs.

-They are looking to obtain cheek swab samples from dogs of any breed diagnosed with bladder cancer.
+They are looking to obtain a urine sample from dogs of any breed diagnosed with bladder cancer.
 In addition, we have an environmental exposure questionnaire for dog owners to fill out.

 Eligibility: Any dog diagnosed with transitional cell carcinoma of the bladder or urethra.
 Dogs should ideally be enrolled prior to any surgery or chemotherapy.
 We will collect a 25 mL urine sample (about 2 tablespoons), either at UW Veterinary Care or at home with a special kit.

 The urine and environmental questionnaire will be processed by Dr. Lauren Trepanier's laboratory.
 Please contact Torrey Tiedeman at firstname.lastname@example.org or Dr. Lauren Trepanier at email@example.com with any questions or to obtain a urine sampling kit.